-- 1. Attach module to the PCB

-- 2. Position and fix the assembled PCB with spacers to the heat sink

-- 3. Fix the module to the heat sink
+- 1. Attach the module to the PCB - 2.
+If necessary use spacers position and fix the assembled PCB to the heat sink - 3.
+Fix the module to the heat sink - 4.
+If available fix the power screw connections to main terminals